Statistical Inference Based on a New Weighted Likelihood Approach: Conclusion

 \section{Conclusion}

-Our work is inherently linked to the work of \cite{biswas14}.
-Here we note that our effort to estimate a parameter robustly by weighted likelihood methodology is not the first of its kind.
-Our work comes following the lead of \cite{lindsay94} and \cite{markatou98} in conjunction with the work by \cite{field1994robust}.
+Our work comes along the route of the statistical community's efforts to estimate parameters robustly and efficiently, and is a natural sequel to the works of \citet{lindsay94}, \citet{field1994robust} and \citet{markatou98}.
 While Lindsay's proposal of distance based approach is very useful in discrete case, in continuous case, there are obvious problems which were later partially resolved in \cite{markatou98}.
-However, this method involves appropriate nonparametric smoothing methods and so it still has to deal with bandwidth selection and other problems; models with bounded support could be an irritant.
+However, that method involves appropriate nonparametric smoothing methods and so it still has to deal with bandwidth selection and other problems; models with bounded support could be an irritant.
 The weighted likelihood estimation approach discussed in this paper provides a simple solution to such problems.

 Although we have mainly focused on normally distributed models in the continuous cases, we have provided a real data example and a simulation study in other models such as the exponential.
 We have demonstrated its extension to bivariate problems, as well as to the regression situation.
+We have briefly explored the application of the method in three dimensions, and indicated the extensions to higher dimensions.
 Many other scenarios where the methods of Agostinelli and colleagues have found application, such as censored likelihood estimation or Bayesian inference would be accessible to our method.
 On the whole we expect that it will be a useful tool for the practitioners.

-In this manuscript, all the numerical results presented are with respect to $p = 0.5$.
+In this manuscript, all the numerical results presented are with respect to $ p = 0.5 $.
 We have also experimented with several smaller values of $p$.
 We have observed that there is no dramatic difference between the estimates over the different values of $p$.
 This is partially because in all our numerical examples the proportion of outliers is relatively small so that relatively small values of $p$ are able to cover all the outliers.
 Some additional numerical results involving values of $p < 0.5$ are presented in \href{ESM1.pdf}{Online Resource 1}.